ahmedsheraz1/jubilant-spoon/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: task to do
+Name: Task to do
-about: ahmed sheraz
+About: Ahmed sheraz
-title: 'ahmed sheraz'
+Title: 'Ahmed sheraz'
-labels: ''
+Labels: ''
-assignees: 'ahmedsheraz1'
+Assignees: 'ahmedsheraz1'
-status: 'done'
+Status: 'Done'
 ---